Chia-Network/pos2-chip/chip/chip-proof-of-space.md

 ![Partition grinding attack](./assets/security-partition-grinding-attack.png)
 *A visual representation of a small sample plot showing source of all endpoints for collecting x's into a T4 grinding partition for an attacker.*

 A challenge works between two (or more) partitions.
-The first partition originates from a defined range of EncryptedXs candidates.
+The first partition originates from a defined range of Proof Fragment candidates.
 An attacker groups data required to generate partitions used in the challenge.
-There are two viable options for an attacker:
+Below are viable options for an attacker:

-- (1) group all x's required for the encryptedXs scan and the x values required to regenerate a T4 and T5 partition all together.
+- (1) group all x's required for the Proof Fragment Scan and the x-values required to regenerate a T4 and T5 partition all together.
-- (2) generate a filtered T3 encryptedXs table that only includes R pointers that don't overlap with L pointers, and group all x values required to generate a T4 and T5 partition.
+- (2) generate a filtered T3 Proof Fragment table that only includes R pointers that don't overlap with L pointers, and group all x values required to generate a T4 and T5 partition.
+- (3) same as the above, except store T2 match indexes instead of x-values.

 Attack variant (1) compresses more for higher bit dropping on x-values but requires more compute to reconstruct due to increased number of x-values, and (2) uses less storage for lower bit dropping values and has lower reconstruction costs due to less x-values.